What do participants in the YSP: Exploring the Sciences program do each day?

 Should my child bring spending money?

-Yes, for snacks in the evenings and for off campus trips such as the Rehoboth Beach outing.
+Yes, for snacks in the evenings and for off campus events such as the Rehoboh Beach outing.

 Is there a Bookstore on campus?